opencv/opencv/modules/highgui/doc/qt_new_functions.rst

 The function ``displayOverlay`` displays useful information/tips on top of the window for a certain amount of time *delayms*
 .
-This information is displayed on the window statubar (the window must be created with the ``CV_GUI_EXPANDED`` flags).
+This information is displayed on the window statusbar (the window must be created with the ``CV_GUI_EXPANDED`` flags).

 createOpenGLCallback
 ------------------------
-Creates a callback function called to draw OpenGL on top the the image display by ``windowname``.
+Creates a callback function called to draw OpenGL on top the image display by ``windowname``.

 .. ocv:function:: void createOpenGLCallback( const string& window_name, OpenGLCallback callbackOpenGL, void* userdata =NULL, double angle=-1, double zmin=-1, double zmax=-1)